-In this program, students develop specialized training to respond to the developmental, social, and emotional needs of hospitalized children and their families.
+In this program, students are equipped with specialized training to respond to the developmental, social, and emotional needs of hospitalized children and their families.
 They learn to mitigate the impact of medical trauma while preserving basic developmental pathways and family support systems in hospitals and medical community settings.
 Graduates of the program receive an MA in education.
 The program meets the academic standards of the Child Life Council, and graduates may apply for the child life specialist certification, provided they meet the Child Life Council's eligibility requirements.

 This degree may also be combined with an early childhood special education credential.